 ME2013 Operations Management: Organization and Control 6.0 credits

-Course offerings
+Course contents

-The overall aim of the course is to give participants comprehensive knowledge on operations management in different types of industrial operations.
+The overall aim of the course is to give participants comprehensive knowledge of operations management in different types of industrial operations.
 After passing the course successfully, the student shall be able to participate in industrial operations management in their respective technological areas.

 After passing the course, the participant should be able to:

-• Describe why and how Operations Management can be used to enhance the competitiveness of modern industrial organizations
+• Describe why and how operations management can be used to enhance the competitiveness of modern industrial organizations

-• Describe the structure of Operations management as a field of knowledge and explain basic concepts of the field
+• Describe the structure of operations management as a field of knowledge and explain basic concepts of the field

 • Describe what main work responsibilities inherent in practical operations management